polkadot-developers/polkadot-docs/develop/toolkit/api-libraries/sidecar.md

     If you need to install or update Node.js, visit the [official Node.js website](https://nodejs.org/){target=\_blank} to download and install the latest LTS version.

-You can check the installation was successful by running:
+You can confirm the installation by running:

 ```bash
 substrate-api-sidecar --version